1

 4

-Integrate data aggregation with incident management
+Integrate data aggregation with IT incident management

 Enhance the ability to detect, respond to, and resolve IT issues.
 Use integration to streamline operations and facilitate proactive incident management.